seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 ## Open Interest (OI)

-This is the total number of unsettled contracts, or the outstanding value of the futures contracts.
+The total number of unsettled contracts, or the outstanding value of the futures contracts.

 ## Prisoner's Dilemma